 This step is crucial when choosing your ski boots.
-The sizes of ski boots are stated on mondo point scale, which works with the length of the foot in milimeters.
+The sizes of ski boots are stated on mondo point scale, which works with the length of the foot in milimeters or centimeters.
 It is recommended to measure your foot very precisely, the spare place in your ski boot should be no more than 0,5 cm.
 You should also keep in mind that the inner shoe is able to adapt to the shape of your foot after some few first rides.

 HOW TO MEASURE YOUR FOOT

 - Use a shoe box or a right angle wall.

 - Find a piece of paper, a ruler and a pen.